top of page

 T

-When Mairéad became involved in online learning she noticed the poor standard of audio, especially for Screen Casts, Reusable Learning Objects (RLO's) and Training Videos.
-This was the inspiration for 'MÓR Sound', a specialized, high quality Voice Over/Post Production service.
+When Mairéad became involved in online learning she noticed the poor standard of audio, especially for screen recordings, reusable learning materials (RLO's) and training Videos.
+This was the inspiration for 'MÓR Sound', a specialised, high quality Voice Over/Post Production service.

 The initial idea was to concentrate on location recording with view to off-site Post Production.
 The first challenge was to design a state of the art critical listening environment to facilitate this.